scheme-requests-for-implementation/srfi-126/srfi-126.md

 `make-eqv-hashtable` apply to the rest of the arguments.

-Otherwise, `hash` must be a pair of hash functions or a hash function, and and `equiv` must be a procedure.
-A hash function is a procedure that must accept a key and a bound as an argument and should return a non-negative exact integer object.
-(See also the section on hash functions.)  `Equiv` should accept two keys as arguments and return a single value.
+Otherwise, `hash` must be a pair of hash functions or a hash function, and and `equiv` must be a procedure.  `Equiv` should accept two keys as arguments and return a single value.
 None of the procedures should mutate the hashtable returned by `make-hashtable`.
 The `make-hashtable` procedure returns a newly allocated mutable hashtable using the function(s) specified by `hash` as its hash function(s), and `equiv` as the equivalence function used to compare keys.
 The semantics of the remaining arguments are as in `make-eq-hashtable` and `make-eqv-hashtable`.

 Implementations using a hashing strategy that involves a single hash function should ignore one of the functions in the pair when given a